-March 2016
+April 2016

 At their December 2015 meeting in Atlantic Beach, North Carolina, the South Atlantic Fishery Management Council (Council) discussed allocation issues facing the dolphin and yellowtail snapper fisheries.
-The Council directed staff to plan for a March 2016 joint meeting of the Dolphin Wahoo and Snapper Grouper Committees to discuss the potential development of a new joint Dolphin Wahoo/Snapper Grouper Amendment to address allocation considerations.
+The Council discussed a proposed amendment in March 2016 in a joint meeting of the Dolphin Wahoo and Snapper Grouper Committees; however, no decisions were made and were deferred until the June 2016 meeting in Cocoa, Florida.